What Are Webhooks And How Do They Work

 A webhook is an HTTP request, triggered by an event in a source system and sent to a destination system, often with a payload of data.
 Webhooks are automated, in other words they are automatically sent out when their event is fired in the source system.

-This provides a way for one system (the source) to "speak" (HTTP request) to another system (the destination) when an event occurs, and share information (request payload) about the event that occurred.
+This provides a way for one system (the source) to send data via an HTTP request to another system (the destination) when an event occurs, and share information (request payload) about the event that occurred.

 What are webhooks used for?